 Limiting the following foods can help towards improved eye health:

 - Ultra-processed foods

 - Refined vegetable oils

 - Processed grains (like white bread, rice and pasta)

-Overconsumption of these foods can not only create adverse health conditions, but they can also damage your eyes.
+Overconsumption of these foods can not only create adverse health conditions, but they can also impact your eye health.

-You should fill your diet with plenty of fresh fruits, vegetables, nuts and seeds.
+You should fill your diet with plenty of fresh fruits, vegetables, nuts and seeds, remember a well-balanced diet is key.
 Take a look at our blog on 'Foods to eat for good eye health’ or follow our 'Easy recipes for eye health' for more ideas.

-We may not be able to stop myopia; however, regular eye exams and taking care to implement the tips above will ensure that you're doing everything you can to keep your eyes healthy and slow down its progression.
+We may not be able to stop myopia, however regular eye exams (at least every 2 years or sooner if you experience any issues) and taking care to implement the tips above will ensure that you're doing everything you can to keep your eye healthy.